 In this set you’ll find a few charts that are beautifully designed and very well executed.
 Developer Kris Olszewski focused mostly on the UX for these bar graphs along with the top of each bar sharing raw data(placeholder numbers in this case).

-Naturally the whole thing runs on CSS3 which is certainly impressive.
-It features templates for vertical & horizontal bars along with tiered bars where you can change the background color based on certain values.
+Naturally, the whole thing runs on CSS, which is certainly impressive.
+It features templates for vertical and horizontal bars and tiered bars where you can change the background color based on certain values.